If someone suggests that you aren't beautiful, you can consider how regretful it is that they have such a limited view of beauty.

 The zero-size models, with fair skin tones and flawless body advertising for all kinds of products, emphasizing fair skin, perfect height-weight ratio, and having good appearances aren’t having a great effect on everybody’s health.

 Body positivity refers to the assertion that all people deserve to have a positive body image, regardless of how society and popular culture view ideal shape, size, and appearance.

 Body acceptance and affection are something that is a part of self-love.
 The journey from hating our bodies to accepting them to taking care of them to let them be is a long and tiring one that needs constant motivational pushes, body talks in the right direction, and consistency mixed with effort.

 Real beauty is how we define and portray ourselves.
 How beautifully and confidently we can walk in the clothes we are wearing.
-Isn't being Fashionable all about being comfortable in your skin and outfit?
+Isn't being Fashionable all about being comfortable in your skin and ethnic outfit?

-Be it a denim dress or a mulmul suit or a frilled top or a fancy dupatta - everyone is free to choose their sense of styling, they are free to wear anything their heart desires.
+Be it a denim dress or a mulmul suit a frilled top or a fancy dupatta - everyone is free to choose their sense of styling, they are free to wear anything their heart desires.

 Body positivity has some specific learnings associated with it -

 - Respect the natural silhouette, complexion, and body type of an individual.

 - Change the definition of mainstream beauty standards.